-1. Left-click the wireless icon in your system tray (lower-right corner).
+Right-click on the wireless computer icon in your system tray (lower-right corner).
+Select View Available Wireless Networks.

 The utility will display any available wireless networks in your area.
-Highlight the wireless network (displayed using the SSID) to be connected and then click Connect.
+Click on a network (displayed using the SSID) and click the Connect button.